vuejs/apollo/packages/docs/guide/why-apollo.md

 # Why Apollo Client?

-Apollo Client is a comprehensive state management library for JavaScript.
-It enables you to use GraphQL to manage both local and remote data.
+Apollo Client is a comprehensive state-management library for JavaScript.
+With GraphQL, it manages both local and remote data through a single, normalized cache.
 Apollo Client is view-layer agnostic, and Vue Apollo provides the official Vue.js integration.

-## Declarative Data Fetching
+## Declarative data fetching

-Write a query and Apollo Client handles the fetching, caching, and updating your UI:
+You write a query, and Apollo Client handles fetching, caching, and updating the UI:

 ```vue twoslash
 <script setup lang="ts">